oneapi-src/oneDNN/doc/programming_model/sycl_get_started.md

 This is an example to demonstrate how to build a simple graph and run on CPU/GPU with SYCL extension APIs.

-In this example, you will learn the below things about oneDNN graph.
+In this example, you will learn the below things about oneDNN Graph.

 - How to build a graph and get several partitions
 - How to create engine, allocator and stream
 - How to compile a partition
 - How to execute a compiled partition with input tensors on a specific stream

-**Note**: currently, oneDNN graph has limited support for direct programming model.
+**Note**: currently, oneDNN Graph has limited support for direct programming model.
 For example, users need to know how many inputs/outputs of a self-defined pattern or partition.